-A celebrated soloist of Donald Byrd’s Spectrum Dance Theater for four seasons, Curtis is also the subject of an Emmy Award winning short film, Jade Solomon Curtis directed by, Ralph Bevins.
-2017 began with Curtis being awarded SeattleDance’s first “Dance Crush Award” for Performance/Choreography in the riveting workshop of “Black Like Me that lead to further development and funding from the National Dance Project.
+A celebrated soloist of Donald Byrd’s Spectrum Dance Theater for four seasons, Curtis is the subject of an Emmy Award-winning short film, Jade Solomon Curtis directed by Ralph Bevins.
+She received SeattleDance’s first Dance Crush Award for Performance/Choreography in the riveting workshop of Black Like Me that lead to further development and funding from the National Dance Project.

 Black Like Me: An Exploration of the Word Nigger is a multidisciplinary evening length work that explores the reverb of a single word in a global community.
 It considers the effects of the word nigger, all its permutations, its history and its casual use in Hip Hop culture.
 In collaboration with two of America’s leading Black media-design technologists, original sound composition and local activists; it asks if it is possible to redefine a word that was intended to belittle a people.

 Black Like Me combines physical, verbal, visual and sonic language to tell five narratives and perspectives in a unique way.
 Inspired by present day youth and their casual use of the word nigger, innovative multi-disciplined artists, visual/media design experts and digital campaign strategists come together to, in essence, combine the best of arts and sciences to enhance the singular message; nigger can not be transformed.
 National Dance Project funding is available for engagements taking place July 1, 2019 through June 30, 2020.